We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Make sure the thermostat is still working.
 Does it turn on when you try to use it?
 Your problem could be solved just by replacing dead batteries.
 If that doesn’t restore function, you might need a new thermostat.

 - Check the thermostat’s calibration.
 An important component of the thermostat is its internal thermometer.
 Over time, these can stop working properly.
-Get a cheap thermometer from the store and put it right next to the thermostat.
+Get a thermometer from the store and put it right next to the thermostat.
 Leave it there next time the room is cooled.
 When the HVAC stops blowing air, check to see if the room is the right temperature.
+Make sure to check that the published temperature on the thermostat agrees with your thermometer.

 - Double check the main settings.
 There’s always a chance that there was a miscommunication during the setup of your automatic dampers.
 Make sure the room in question isn’t part of a different cooling zone.
 If it is, you just have a programming malfunction.